HashPals/Name-That-Hash/README.md

 Many thanks to Jabba & Jayyy for their help :)

-Thanks to HashID and Hash-Identifier for their work in this field, which heavily inspired this. 💝
+Thanks to HashID and Hash-Identifier for their work in this field, which heavily inspired this. 💝 The database of hashes was originally taken from them, but we've significantly modified it.
+Thank you so much for creating that database of 3000+ hashes 😻

-Thanks to the TryHackMe Community too, and especially [Oriel](https://twitter.com/OrielOrielOriel).
+Thanks to the TryHackMe Community too, and especially [Oriel](https://twitter.com/OrielOrielOriel) for her feedback on early versions.

 And special thanks to Varg on his masterful understanding of colour theory 🌈

+Finally, thanks too Blackout for helping write descriptions of hashes 🐱‍👤